New York Uninsured Motorist Accident Lawyer

 • The limit for bodily injury not resulting in death for two or more persons in any one accident is $50,000.
 The limit for any injuries resulting in death for two or more persons in any one accident is $100,000.

-In New York, the minimum limit of coverage required by law for property damage liability protection is $10,000 per accident.
+In New York, the minimum coverage limit required by law for property damage liability protection is $10,000 per accident.
 This applies to damage to another party's car or property.
-It is sometimes referred to as "$25,000/$50,000/$10,000" or "25/50/10".
+It is sometimes called "$25,000/$50,000/$10,000" or "25/50/10".

 The Uninsured Motorists